 The first night, I get home from work and ambitiously pull out my checklist of moves.
 First, the core moves.
 I take a decent amount of cardio-based workout classes, so I’m no stranger to planks and hip raises.
-Combining Reavy’s and Borden’s moves into a short circuit—it takes me about 10 minutes to complete—gets my heart rate going and fires up my abs.
+Reavy’s moves take me about 10 minutes to complete and get my heart rate going and fires up my abs.
 And it actually makes me more aware of my abs the rest of the night; I consciously keep them more engaged as I move through the rest of my evening routine, cooking dinner and watching Netflix.

 “Argh!”
 I almost scream.
 Foam rolling hurts.